brimoran/Linux-on-ASUS-C101PA/README.md

 After creating the Linux container I have 7.1 GB of free space available across the whole machine according to the Files app.

+So let's fire up the new Linux terminal app and get to work.

 To see what we are dealing with here:

 ```lsb_release -da```